Sydney funnel-web spider fact sheet | Field of Mars EEC

 Fast facts – Sydney funnel-web spider

-What are they – Sydney funnel-web spiders are large mygalomorph spiders found in the Sydney region.
+Scientific group – Sydney funnel-web spiders are arachnids in the family Atracidae.

-Body features – They are shiny dark spiders with strong fangs and finger-like spinnerets.
+Appearance – They have a shiny dark brown to black body, strong downward-pointing fangs and long finger-like spinnerets.
 Adult males have a mating spur on the second pair of legs.

-Diet – They eat insects and other small animals such as larvae, snails, millipedes and frogs.
+Diet – They eat beetles, cockroaches, millipedes and other small animals such as small lizards.

-Adult male Sydney funnel-web spider with a shiny black body, long legs and visible spinnerets.
+Adult male Sydney funnel-web spider with a shiny black body, long legs and long spinnerets.
 Adult male Sydney funnel-web spider.

 Where do Sydney funnel-web spiders live?